Portfolio Project

 Context

-Our store lacked visibility into security incidents, theft hot-spots, and boycott-driven sales swings.
+We didn't have a single view of security incidents, theft hotspots, and boycott-driven sales swings.

 Role

-• Owned the analysis end-to-end: SQL data modeling/ETL, anomaly detection, and reporting.
+- Led the analysis: SQL modeling/ETL, anomaly detection, and reporting.

 Approach

-• Merged incident, sales & HR tables in SQL; automated KPIs via views and stored procedures.
+- Joined incident, sales, and HR tables in SQL and automated KPIs with views and stored procedures.

-• Built Python dashboards mapping theft vs. sales, tagged by format, state and boycott timeline.
+- Built Python dashboards to compare theft vs. sales by format, state, and time.

-• Applied anomaly detection to spotlight outlier stores and employees.
+- Used anomaly detection to flag outlier stores and associates.

 Impact